MeseCraft/MeseCraft/README.md

 Credits and Acknowledgements
 -------------------------
-This game has been primary designed and developed by Komodo (Jeremy Weston).
+By Komodo (Jeremy Weston) and the MeseCraft community and contributors.
 A special thanks goes out to everyone who has contributed to this project, mods, and the awesome MeseCraft community.
 Also, to the Minetest community, core developers, and modders.
 This game was built using the Minetest game engine, minetest_game, and the mods of many others.

 License
 --------------------------